 - 0021 Friday the 13th artifacts, works of art, and specimens

 - $0,000.00 spent preserving and exhibiting artifacts

 Many personally owned artifact collections rot in humid basements, non-ventilated closets, damp attics, and hot warehouses, which all generate catastrophic consequences resulting in family heirlooms and entire collections being lost or damaged forever.
 To make matters worse, government is having an increasingly difficult time generating the necessary funds to meet their basic obligations to the public, and too often historic preservation falls to the wayside, as infrastructure, education, human services and the like become understandable budget priorities.

 While tragedy can strike anywhere, throughout time museums are continually held in high regard for their ability to professionally preserve and exhibit elements of our history that would otherwise be lost to substandard storage conditions, fire, theft, and vandalism – and often, they accomplish these goals with little to no tax burden on the public.
-Such is the case at the Blairstown Museum, where over 50 volunteers and over 200 regular donors dedicate their time, talent, and treasure to ensure that Blairstown’s history will be preserved for future generations.
+Such is the case at the Blairstown Museum, where over 60 volunteers and thousands of donors have dedicated their time, talent, and treasure to ensure that Blairstown’s history will be preserved for future generations.